MihailMiller/music-complexity/README.md

-# Analysis of the complexity evolution of musical dimensions in European art music
+# Analysis of the complexity of musical dimensions in European art music
-This repository serves to summarize the artifacts that resulted from a student research project on the complexity evolution of European art music (often summarized under the term classical music).
+This repository serves to summarize the artifacts that resulted from a student research project on the complexity of European art music (often summarized under the term classical music).

-It contains the Python-script used to extract the necessary information from a given MIDI corpus, as well as the yielded boxplots from a R-script, which is also contained.
+It contains the Python-script used to extract the necessary information from a given MIDI corpus.
+The script was run on a constructed corpus from the "DisklavierTM World"-Archives, which is public at: http://www.kuhmann.com/Yamaha.htm .
+The results of the feature extraction can be found in corpus/extracted_features.csv.

 The methodology for determining the complexity of musical dimensions implements Schannon's entropy measure and is based on the work of **Madsen and Widmer (2015)**: